gazebosim/docs/garden/tutorials.md

-# Ignition Tutorials
+# Gazebo Tutorials

-These tutorials cover general concepts to help get you started with Ignition.
+These tutorials cover general concepts to help get you started with Gazebo.

 ## ROS integration